Lupus and Early Menopause Symptoms

-It is very important that if you have the signs of early menopause that you consult a doctor to rule out anything else that may be happening or a consequence of other health conditions.
-This is especially important if you have lupus and are experiencing signs of early menopause.
+Synopsis: It is very important that if you have the signs of early menopause that you consult a doctor to rule out anything else that may be happening or a consequence of other health conditions.
+Lupus and early menopause have some common symptoms.
+Sleep problems, heart palpitations, headaches and hot flashes that can occur in lupus and the patient not are menopausal.
+Irregular periods and bleeding are classic signs of beginning menopause.
+Early menopause in lupus can occur as a result of the disease itself.
+It can also be a result of the medications used to treat lupus.
+It can also be a result of heredity as opposed the disease or treatments of the disease.

 There are a few types of lupus including Discoid Lupus and Systemic Lupus Erythematosus.
 Discoid Lupus most often affects the skin.
 It will present as a red rash that could have raised edges.
 It commonly occurs on the face and scalp.
 The rash is not itchy but scarring on the scalp can cause irreversible hair loss.
 Up to approximately 10% of those who have Discoid Lupus will develop Systemic Lupus Erythematosus.